Difference between revisions of "Tanyaradzwa Fear" - Pindula

 |+

-Tanyaradzwa Fear also known as Tanya Fear is a Zimbabwean born actress based in the United States.
+Tanyaradzwa Fear also known as Tanya Fear is a British-Zimbabwean actress.
+She is best known for playing the character Harlow in the Hollywood film, Kick Ass 2.

 Background